-As things stand, you would tack on $600 to what the state gives you.
+As things stand, you would see what the state gives you and then tack on an additional $600.
 Currently the maximum in Florida is $275 per week.
 However, senators have urged governors to cap this to a maximum of what you were earning before you were laid off.

 Yes.
-The length of time you can receive unemployment benefits for has increased from three months to 4.
+The amount of time you can collect unemployment benefits for has increased from three months to 4.
 They have also made it easier to qualify. (see below)

 Cares Act Eligibility states that individuals who are self-employed, independent contractors and nonprofit employees, those that are otherwise ineligible for State Reemployment Assistance benefits and those that have exhausted state and federal benefits may be eligible.

-Unfortunately, no. The CareerSource offices that oversee the program are closed to the public.
-A number of counties, like Pinellas, Pasco and Hernando counties, have employees working from home to work on these applications so dislocated workers can get the help they need.
-At a time when so many workers have lost their jobs, some other counties have decided instead to stop processing applications until they reopen.
+Sadly, no. The CareerSource offices that run the program are closed to the public.
+A number of counties, like Pinellas, Pasco and Hernando counties, have employees working from home to work on these applications so dislocated workers can get assistance.
+At this critical time when so many workers have lost their jobs, some other counties have decided instead to stop processing applications until they reopen.